Vyral/adam-rodriguez/_posts/2020-10-01-what-credit-score-and-down-payment-are-needed-to-buy-a-home.md

 **The target minimum for most loans is a 620 credit score**.
 You can get a conventional or FHA loan with this score, but you might need more of a down payment.

 If you don’t have a big down payment or any down payment, there are options for you.
-There are down-payment assistance programs as well as 0% financing programs available. **Just be ready to have a higher credit score if you’re going to go after one of those programs**.
+There are down-payment assistance programs as well as 0% financing programs available. **Just be ready to have a higher credit score if you apply for one of those programs**.
 They typically require at least a 640 score.

 If you have any questions for Trey, give him a call at (407) 240-7063.
 If you have any other real estate-related questions for us, feel free to contact us via phone or email anytime.
 We look forward to hearing from you soon.